S1lentium/ecommerce-example/README.md

-# TypeScript Next.js eCommerce example
+# Next.js + TypeScript + MobX eCommerce example

-Simple eCommerce storefront example that shows the usage of Next.js with TypeScript.
+Simple eCommerce storefront example that shows the usage of Next.js with TypeScript and MobX.

 ## Installation
 ```